 - Data recovery from hard drives, external drives, SANs, SSD, memory cards, and RAID arrays via ISO-5 certified cleanrooms

-- Adheres to SOC Type 3 security standards
+- Adheres to SOC 2 Type III security standards

 - Onsite recovery team to deal with a hardware failure and other types of emergency recoveries